JStateson/MacroViewer/README.md

 Expose the source code of the page and save it as "macros.html"

 Run this app and open the file.
-There is a demo macro file in the tar.
+There are demo macro files in the tar.

-There is a demo video at http://stateson.net/images/Demo-HP-Macros.mp4
+Image of main page is here https://tinyurl.com/2p98ry3k

 A tar with latest binaries can be downloaded if you do not wish to build the app